Pet education

 Some of our key messages about dog safety are:

-• keep your hands by your side with your fingers tightly closed and understand the dogs body language before patting the dog
+• keep your hands by your side with your fingers tightly closed and look at the dog’s body language before reaching out to pat the dog.

-• don't pat the dog if it backs away or doesn't sniff your hand.
+• don't pat the dog if it backs away, growls, or looks uncomfortable.

-• stroke the dog on their back or neck (not on top of the head as its close to the dogs mouth).
+• stroke the dog on their back or shoulder (not on top of the head or around the face).